Best Bluetooth Turntables Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth turntables you can buy in 2019.

 In this list there are talented turntables ranging from entry level to premium, and even an Award-winning just-add-speakers system fully loaded with on-board amplification for those who want to switch between wireless headphones and passive speakers.

 The landscape of vinyl is changing with the times, and with our pick of the best Bluetooth record players, you can come along for the ride.
+And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.

 Not only does this Sony leave you with little to do during set-up – just attach the belt to the platter – it does pretty much everything but shaking the vinyl from its sleeve, too.